folkpark/threadsPlayground/procScheduling/README.md

   - How this software is run
   - The parameters of the simulation
-  - Description of the coded solution
+  - Description of the coded solution and results
   - Sample output

 ### Running the program

 - I used a VM running Ubuntu 18.04 LTS
+- You can build this software by using the provided makefile, OR
 - From the terminal enter:
 ```sh
 $ gcc -std=gnu99 sched.c -o sched -lpthread -lgsl -lgslcblas -lm